arlonproj/arlon/docs/design.md

 * application

-## Clusterspec
+## Cluster Specification

 A clusterspec contains desired settings when creating a new cluster.
+For gen1 clusters, this Cluster Specification is called [ClusterSpec](https://github.com/arlonproj/arlon/blob/main/docs/concepts.md#cluster-spec) and for gen2 clusters, this is the [Basecluster manifest](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md).

+The main difference in these cluster specifications is that basecluster manifests allow users to deploy arbitrarily complex clusters using the full Cluster API feature set.This is also closer to the gitops and declarative style of cluster creation.

-They currently include:
+Clusterspec currently includes:

 - Stack: the cluster provisioning stack, for e.g. *cluster-api* or *crossplane*
 - Provider: the specific cluster management provider under that stack,